Chef features and interviews

 Definitely.
 It's great working for a boss who is a chef because he understands.
 Alan is very much of the essence that without a great chef there is not a great restaurant.
 And I am totally of that way of thinking as well and I think that is what you really have to embrace.
 When guests walk through the front door of the restaurant, they need to know who the chef is.
 It's not a case of "Oh, it's an Alan Murchison Restaurant.
 He might be cooking but he might not!"
 Guests should be aware he owns the restaurant and his reputation but they should also be aware he does not cook here.
 It's my food, my star; I run the kitchen; they are my menus.
 La Becasse is a different restaurant to L'Ortolan or Paris House - I have nothing to do with the other restaurants - not because I am not interested in what's going on there but because it's what happens in this restaurant that is important to me.

+Will, how have you developed as a Chef since you have been at La Becasse?
 It has been massive learning curve.
 At L'Ortolan it was very nice having that safety blanket of Alan always being there by my side and if the s**t hit the fan it would be him that dealt with it.

+There was a buffer?
 Yes, if there was a big decision to be made it would be Alan that would make it.
 Now, all of a sudden I am in charge and I have to make those decisions.
 Alan is still only a phone call away - I speak to him near enough every day.
 And it is great to have, a kind of big brother at the end of the phone.

 Do you go to the same hairdressers?
 (Laughter) You f***ing what?!
 No, but seriously it's good to have him there.
 At the end of the day he has given me a huge amount of trust; he's got a lot of faith in me; a huge amount of respect ... and with all that comes an enormous amount of pressure - he has essentially bought me a restaurant and I have got to get this restaurant to work as a business otherwise I haven't got a job, Alan looks stupid, we all loose our reputation and all the staff in the company are in the s**t.
 I take that responsibility very f****ing seriously and that is more important to me than anything.

+Absolutely.
 It's a lot of pressure.
 I was only 27 when I got this restaurant and 29 when I got my Michelin star - it's about a lot more than just putting food on a plate.

+OK, Will in terms of food - how would you describe Will Holland's food?
 I would describe my food as a modern British interpretation of Classic cuisine.
 That can sound a bit over complicated but what it basically means is it is my take on classic cuisine.
 The Chefs that I worked with when I was young, impressionable and a total sponge absorbing everything they were teaching me were Blanc trained; Roux Brother trained - they were teaching me classic cooking.
 And we get a lot of our cooking from France and the rest of Europe - we can't forget that.
 For me it's about really thinking about what i put on every single plate; cooking intelligently.

+In terms of you, Will, where do you see your future?
 I am completely happy here.
 For me the set up is 110% what I want.
 I am totally happy with it.
 Essentially I have got a restaurant which I haven't had to pay a penny for.
 I'm employed in a chef patron role.
 I have total control over what happens in this building, not just in the kitchen and I can be as artistic as I like.

+Is that always going to be enough?
 It's always going to be enough if I push myself.
 I am very good at motivating myself, telling myself to get on and do something and pushing myself forward.
 And in turn that means I motivate and push my team forward.
 I think that is really important.
 I am a "mini Alan"!
 A true Murchison protégé!
 I don't want to stand still; I don't want a stagnant menu; I don't want a stale atmosphere in my kitchen.
 I want my guys in my kitchen to be inspired and on their toes and I want them all to be great chefs one day.
 So I think it will be enough if I push myself forward and of course with the phenomenal support of Alan and his company behind me.
 I have a lot of confidence in the ability of myself and my team here that we can achieve more.
 Whether that is a second Michelin Star or whether that is moving the business forward - it can be in a lot of different ways.

+OK.
+Will, tell us about the dish you are going to cook for us today?
 The dish is Parmesan crusted Halibut with curried cauliflower, lime emulsion, coconut and coriander.
 It was a dish that I first came up with 18 months ago using Scallops.
 I wanted to add some texture to pan fried scallops so we played around with Parmesan to make a crust.
 The dish has evolved since then and been on and off the menu (in seasons) with different fish and garnishes but today we are doing it with halibut and cauliflower.
 Curry and fish works brilliantly.
 The lime emulsion just adds this citrusy, zingy burst and the coconut for a lovely creaminess and sweetness.
 For me it is a complete dish.

 Fantastic.
 Will, thank you once again.